Skip to main content

 4. Report success or rollback on failure

-Skills vs Tools
+Skills vs tools

 Skills and tools serve different roles.
 Understanding the difference helps you know when to type a command versus letting your agent work automatically.